 Members may be required to pay Copayments at the time of services as shown in the Schedule of Benefits.
-Payment of a Copayment does not exclude the possibility of an additional billing if the service is determined to be a non-covered service.
-Copayments do not apply toward the Deductible Amount, but do apply toward meeting the Maximum Out-of-Pocket amount.
+Payment of a Copayment does not exclude the possibility of additional billing if you also receive services determined to be non-covered.
+Copayments do not apply toward the Deductible Amount, but do apply toward meeting the Maximum Out-of-Pocket Amount.